telerik/kendo-ui-builder/docs/data-providers/index.md

 Data providers enable services for establishing the connection between the data you want to display and the data source you want to use.

-* Each data provider is represented by a single URI.
+* A data provider is abstraction which describes a single URI (oData and Progress providers) or base URI (for REST provider).
-* The definition of a data provider identifies the authentication model which is required to access the data server it supports.
+* Endpoints in the data providers can be protected or not.
+The definition of a data provider identifies the authentication model which is required to access the data server it supports.
-* A data provider is defined by a JSON file on the web server.
+* oData and Progress providers can be defined by a schema file on the web server and all child datasources to be generated based on that schema.
 * You can create multiple data providers.
 * You can define one or more data sources from the same data provider.